FOUNDATION:

 At the centre of my work is a simple belief: creativity is one of the most honest ways we make sense of being human.

-I create spaces where art becomes a way to notice what's present, to explore your inner experience with care, and to sit with complexity without rushing to fix it.
-The creative process offers a practical way to see more clearly, shift perspective, and make meaningful change.
+I create spaces where art becomes a way to notice what's present, to explore your inner experience with care, and sit with complexity without rushing to fix it.

-My approach is holistic and ethically grounded.
-It honours emotional life without overwhelming it.
-I work with you to develop greater clarity about yourself, more choice in how you respond, and more compassion for what you're navigating.
+My approach honours emotional life without overwhelming it.
+I work with you to develop greater clarity, more choice in how you respond, and more compassion for what you're navigating.

 The aim isn't transformation for its own sake.
-It's the ability to live and work with more presence, to make sense of what you're experiencing, and to move through it with care.
+It's the ability to live with more presence, and move through what you're experiencing with care.

 “We don't see things as they are; we see them as we are”